GP-Stanley/tech264-terraform/tf-github/tf-github.md

 ![alt text](../terraform-images/generate-token.png)

-* Make sure you copy the link as you won't see it again:
+* Make sure you copy the link as you won't see it again.
-    `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`

 ![alt text](../terraform-images/token-code.png)
 <br>